Haze in Italy

 Our first encounter was with a most unfriendly jobsworth, who didn't seem willing to communicate with us in any language, but we eventually found someone who knew what was going on, and here came the first change of roles in the band - I usually do most of the talking, but have a negligible command of any language, except possibly English, while Paul & Chis both passed their French 'O' levels, and appear to comprehend a number of other European languages too.

-The first thing we discovered was that we had to have the list stamped by German (export) customs, before the Swiss (import) customs would stamp it.
+German (export) customs, before the Swiss (import) customs would stamp it.
 There was lots of running up & down stairs, queuing with hairy truckers & trying to convince the German and Swiss officials that a Duplicate List System was a valid way of transporting equipment, and no we didn't need a Carnet.

 All necessary stamps procured, we were finally let into Switzerland, and it has to be said, it's pretty impressive.
 You know that picture on the Alpen packets?
 Well it's really like that.
 We entered the country in glorious sunshine, the Alps glowing white with snow, & little timber houses perched precariously up mountains, but then hit one of the tunnels - 17 miles long!
-By about 10 miles in the air was getting pretty filthy, and I was near hallucinating with tiredness & the hypnotic effect of car headlights coming toward us.
+By about 10 miles in the air was getting pretty filthy, and I was near

+hallucinating with tiredness & the hypnotic effect of car headlights coming toward us.
 We finally got out of the tunnel, into pouring rain & low gray clouds - not an Alp in sight.
 We arrived around 5pm at Grotto Pasinetti in Gorduno, which is right in the southernmost tip of Switzerland, very close to the Italian border.
 It is a small downstairs bar, with small stage, adequate PA and an awning covered courtyard, extending out to a lawned area, backing onto one of those fast flowing, Limestone filled Swiss streams.
 We are offered a drink and start setting up.
 The barmaids are universally gorgeous and frighteningly young.
 The best of the bunch takes quite a shine to the father figure of Paul Chisnell, despite the monumental age difference.
 We are getting to quite like this European touring!

 It’s not long before Daniele & Francesco arrive.
 Francesco is particularly excited, as he is probably our longest standing Italian Haze fan (apart from Sandro Roda who we meet up with later), but this is the first time he has ever seen us play live.